tuxford/chibios_hw848/readme.txt

 - Started work on ARM Cortex-M3 architecture.
 The target chip is the STM32F103 on a Olimex STM32-P103 board.
 - Added a threads state diagram to the documentation.
-- Various fixes to the doxygen documentation.
+- Various fixes to the doxigen documentation.

 *** 0.6.0 ***
 - Code refactory, all the old sized-integer definitions like LONG32, UWORD16